Martelarenlaan 38 (3th floor)

 +32 495 88 66 88

-Founder of QBee, was a professor in Delft university of Technology and has been leading the Quantum Computer Architecture team in Delft.
-He worked mostly on the definition of a full stack as shown.
+He was a professor at the Delft University of Technology where he was leading the Quantum Computer Architecture team.
+He worked mostly on the definition of a full-stack quantum accelerator.
 Within QBee he stays responsible for the micro-architecture, the encryption, and the quantum database.

 A small history of QBee